 5) Comparative Reporting

-The implementation deadlines for the new lease accounting standards do not start for public companies until 2019, with private companies following one year later.
+The implementation deadlines for the new lease accounting standards do not start for public companies until 2019, with private companies following two years later.
 However, if you read the fine print of the implementation guidelines, you will note that the reporting disclosures also require companies to provide comparative reporting during the transition period.
 Companies following US GAAP will be required to provide three years of comparative reporting for income statements and two years of comparative reporting for balance sheets.
 For example, you will need to be able to show how your income statement looked before and after the new accounting standards for 2017.
 That means that your lease accounting software will need to be able to support both the current standards (ASC 840) as well as the new standards (ASC 842).
 Be sure that your lease accounting software will enable you to track multiple sets of books during the transition period.

 6) ERP General Ledger Integration